 - Learn about CO poison prevention.
 Have furnaces and heaters cleaned and checked yearly to reduce carbon monoxide exposure.

-Plants and pesticides
+Plants, pets and pesticides

 Some common houseplants, such as philodendron, are poisonous if ingested.
 And it’s never too early to teach your children “leaves of three, let it be” to avoid the irritating poison ivy itch.